Most of the inside of the eye is filled with vitreous, a substance similar to a gel that helps the look maintain a round shape.

 Sometimes.
-Well, retinal detachment occurs when any part of the retina, the light-sensitive tissue of the eye, is lifted or pulled out of its normal position in the back wall of the eye.
+Well, retinal detachment occurs when any part of the retina, the eye’s light-sensitive tissue, is lifted or pulled out of its normal position in the back wall of the eye.
 This can happen directly after a vitreous detachment.

-When the vitreous separates from the retina, it closely resembles a label that is detached from an envelope.
-Sometimes, the label comes out clean, but other times, it tears part of the underlying wrapper in the process.
+When the vitreous separates from the retina, it closely resembles an independent label from an envelope.
+Sometimes, the title comes out clean, but other times, it tears part of the underlying wrapper in the process.

-If the vitreous tears the retina when it detaches, it may worsen in a retinal detachment.
+If the retina’s vitreous tears when it detaches, it may worsen in a retinal detachment.

-Normally, it takes three months for a person to separate the vitreous completely.
+Usually, it takes three months for a person to separate the vitreous.

-If you have vision of rays and spider webs for the first time, you should see your ophthalmologist regularly during the following months so that he or she can make sure you do not have a retinal detachment.
+If you have a vision of rays and spider webs for the first time, you should see your ophthalmologist regularly during the following months so that they can make sure you do not have a retinal detachment.

-If the retinal detachment is not treated for too long (sometimes for only a few days), a much more serious surgery such as vitrectomy or scleral buckle may be necessary.
+If the retinal detachment is not treated for too long (sometimes for only a few days), more severe surgery may be necessary, such as a vitrectomy or scleral buckle.

-If you have any of these symptoms, especially if you have more than one symptom at the same time, consult your ophthalmologist or go immediately to the nearest emergency room.
+If you have any of these symptoms, especially if you have more than one symptom simultaneously, consult your ophthalmologist or go immediately to the nearest emergency room.